TREGS4/Tek/README.md

 # Tek by TREG

-Tek is a student project.
+Tek is a cryptocurrency that uses a blockchain, based on a peer-to-peer network.

-A blockchain based on a peer-to-peer network.
+This is a 2nd year student project.

 ## Try it